anguelesperanza/Odin-Win32-Graphics-Examples/README.md

 There is a game in here: GdiJankSnake -- but calling it a game is a stretch.
 More like the makings of a snake game, but very rough, buggy and very jank.
 I found it a fun learning project but don't intend of fully fleshing it out.

-The main resource used for figuring out how GDI works are:
+The main resource used for figuring out how Win32 works are:
 - the win32 API official documentation: https://learn.microsoft.com/en-us/windows/win32/
 - Odin language windows source code
 - AI Tools